Gaetz says he won't resign over 'false' sex allegations

-WASHINGTON (AP) — Rep. Matt Gaetz said Monday he will not leave Congress and denied that he "slept with" an underage girl, suggesting that accusations against him by political foes stem from anger that he "loathes the swamp."
+WASHINGTON (AP) — Rep. Matt Gaetz said he will not leave Congress and denied that he "slept with" an underage girl, suggesting that accusations against him stem from political foes angry that he "loathes the swamp."

-The 38-year-old Gaetz is under scrutiny by federal prosecutors over whether he had sex with a 17-year-old and other underage girls and violated federal sex trafficking laws.
+Gaetz, 38, is under scrutiny over whether he violated federal sex trafficking laws, including if he had sex with a 17-year-old and other underage girls, paid them or offered gifts in exchange for sex.
 That's according to people familiar with the investigation who spoke on condition of anonymity because they could not discuss details publicly.

 Gaetz, who has not been charged with any crimes, denied the accusations Monday.